khwang0/COMP2045-2324PA3/readme.md

 ### TextBot

-A `TextBot` is a final class that does not need to be inherit anymore.
+A `TextBot` is a final class that does not need to be inherited anymore.
 A `TextBot` keeps a list of MessageListener and it will call the `onMessageReceived` method of each listener when a message is received.
 You can add a listener to a `TextBot` by calling `addListener`.
 MessageListener is an interface that has only one method `onMessageReceived`.
 You can implement this method to handle the message received by the bot.
 For example, if you want to handle the message `ping`, you will need to implement that in the PingMessageListener class that implements the MessageListener interface.
 The method `onMessageReceived` should return a String that is the message you want to reply to the user.

 ### Message and Command

 A `Message` is a class that represents a message sent by a user.
-A message simply contains the text (we don't consider messages in format other than text, such as images/video/emoji etc..), the sender Discord ID, the sender Discord name, and if the message is sent in private message (DM).
+A message simply contains the text (we don't consider messages in a format other than text, such as images/video/emoji etc..), the sender Discord ID, the sender Discord name, and if the message is sent in a private message (DM).

 A `Command` is an extension of `Message` so that it also have _options_.
 Each option has two Strings - name and value.
 For example, in registration, you need to supply your registration code, for example, 123456.
 In this case,
 - name of the option: `regcode`
 - value of the option: `123456`

-Each `CommandBot` that needs user to enter an option, will need to register the option name by calling the method `void addOption(String optionName, String optionDescription, boolean isRequired)`
+Each `CommandBot` that needs a user to enter an option, will need to register the option name by calling the method `void addOption(String optionName, String optionDescription, boolean isRequired)`

 ## How to compile the program

 First of all, you will need to have a Bot Account from Discord.
-It is suggested you follow the instruction [here](https://jda.wiki/using-jda/getting-started/) to setup a bot account.
+It is suggested you follow the instructions [here](https://jda.wiki/using-jda/getting-started/) to setup a bot account.
 You will need to copy the **token** of your bot account (optionally paste it to the `MyFirstBot.java` > `token`).

 Go to `MyFirstBot.java` and observe that the following code is enabled by default while the code below is disabled.
 ```java